The American people, especially the patriotic ones, simply do not want to hear or believe any bad news about their country.

 in the freest part of the world (again, compare it with (*)).

-The conservatives hate getting back to and re-analyzing earlier historic flaws (or crimes!) of America such as Ms. West and Mr. Bukovsky exposed.
-Why even to bother?
-It all had gone away long ago.
+The conservatives hate getting back to and re-analyzing earlier historic flaws (or crimes!) of America such as those exposed by Ms. West and Mr. Bukovsky.
+Why even bother about the things of the past – "the water under the bridge" in conservative minds?
 For example, the conservatives think: who now cares about a Judgment over communism?
 The USSR collapsed in 1991, and we won the cold war after all: right?
 Wrong!
 We did not win the cold war over communism.
-Marxism and socialism remain respected, widely taught and multiplied at near each and every American school and university (along with "subjects" like LGBT studies, "flexible gender", and similar).
-Now we have more Marxism in America than 50 years ago, just as we have more islam than before the 9/11/2001.
-And dreams about communism and even about Stalin didn't die in Russia too: just look at this photo.
+Marxism and socialism remain respected, widely taught and multiplied at nearly every American school and university (along with "subjects" like LGBT studies, "flexible gender", and such).
+Now we have more Marxism in America than we did 50 years ago, just as we have more islam than we did before 9/11/2001.
+And dreams about communism and even about Stalin didn't die in Russia, either: just look at this photo.

 And on the top of it, as Mr. Eric Samuelson had noticed long ago, "The American people, especially the patriotic ones, simply do not want to hear or believe any bad news about their country".